 The Curriculum outlines the subjects available to students and explains how they are structured into a year’s course of study.
 It outlines qualification frameworks and lists the co-curricular activities available to you.
 Reading this is the first step in the process of choosing your course of study.

 The decisions you make now will impact on your future, so it is important to consider them carefully.
 Discuss the options with your parents or legal guardian.
 Gather as much information as you can so that you can make an informed decision that is right for you.

 At Nelson College we believe that balance is important.
 We believe that students who experience success are students who accept opportunities, have focus and involve themselves in school life, whether it be in the classroom, on the sports field, in a band or on stage.
 Whatever choices you make and activities you choose to be involved in, ensure that you give them you full commitment and in time you will reap the rewards.

-Most of all, once you have made the choices, accept and enjoy the challenges that will be offered in and out of the classroom in 2019.
+Most of all, once you have made the choices, accept and enjoy the challenges that will be offered in and out of the classroom.

 Courses are structured at all levels of the College to ensure that students have the necessary academic and skills background for whatever future (tertiary training and/or career) they may decide on.

 In considering what subjects you wish to take in the following year, think about your possible future career and/or study plans.

 - What will I want to do in the future?